 Last Monday I had the pleasure of conversing to and previewing the new Miss Fisher inspired jewellery and accessory range from award winning Costume Designer, Marion Boyce.

 From wealth and opulent luxury of one family, to property subdivisions and conversions.
-Labassa has entertained quite the history, and this was the ideal location for previewing and speaking to Marion Boyce about her newest endeavour.
+Labassa has quite the colourful history.
+And this was the ideal location for previewing and speaking to Marion Boyce about her newest endeavour.

-Marion Boyce is an award winning Costume Designer, her most recent award being for her work on the movie The Dressmaker.
-She has been working in this industry for many years now, currently costume designing for the Australian series, Miss Fishers Murder Mysteries, of which this collection has spawned from.
+If you are not familiar with the name, Marion Boyce is an award winning Costume Designer.
+Her most recent award being for her work on the movie The Dressmaker.
+She has been working in this industry for many years now, currently costume designing for the Australian series, Miss Fishers Murder Mysteries.
+Of which this collection has spawned from.
 I have to admit as thrilling and arresting such an opportunity presents, it can be quite intimidating meeting such an accomplished individual.
 And yet in meeting her she was anything but.
 Marion makes you feel very much at ease.
 She is a kind and compassionate soul; very much relatable.
 Her career and her passion for Costume Design is very much inspiring.
 And as you can imagine it was difficult not to find yourself deeply immersed in conversation.

 As I mentioned above, the Miss Fisher Collection emerged from the hit series.
 The range is a collaboration between Marion Boyce and the producers, Every Cloud Productions, available exclusively at www.everycloudonlineshop.com.
 Each collection is very much limited; only a handful of each created.